mcfiredrill/vim-liquidsoap/README.md

 Then run `:BundleInstall`.

-You also probably want to add this to your .vimrc to .liq files are detected:
+You also probably want to add this to your .vimrc so that .liq files are
+detected:

 ```
-au BufRead,BufNewFile *.liq setfiletype liquidsoap
+au BufRead,BufNewFile *.liq set filetype=liquidsoap
 ```